dfghsdh/structured_response/README.md

 3. Validate the generated response
 4. Retry if the response is invalid (up to 5 attempts)

-The script supports four types of structured outputs:
+The script supports five types of structured outputs:
 - JSON
 - HTML
 - XML
 - YAML
+- CSV

 ## Requirements